Hypogeusia: Covid-19

 Hypogeusia tied to COVID-19 can serve as an indicator of COVID-19, which can allow appropriate treatments to be administered earlier to patients.

 Oral cancer

 When treating oral cancer and related tumors, there is no clear treatment for hypogeusia.
 Precautions need to be studied and taken to prevent hypogeusia and related symptoms from forming.
-However, if the treatments have led to the formation of hypogeusia, than patient specific nutrition plans may be used to treat the loss of taste.
+However, if the treatments have led to the formation of hypogeusia, then patient specific nutrition plans may be used to treat the loss of taste.

 Other

 While zinc supplementation may treat certain taste dysfunctions, there is a lack of evidence for treatment regarding hypogeusia and dysgeusia not caused by low zinc concentrations in the body.
 While the mechanisms surrounding hypogeusia from PD are hypothesized, specific treatments are not researched enough.
 Similarly, while treatment of olfactory related issues is known in CRS research, the treatment of gustatory problems, including hypogeusia, are unknown.